yilmazhasan/custom-permutation/README.md

 - `['c', 'a', 'b']` : ok
 - `['c', 'b', 'a']` : ok

-So there is just 3 result should be generated for this parameters.
+So there are just 3 results that should be generated with this parameters.
 ```javascript
     let customPerm = new CustomPermutation(['a', 'b', 'c'], { 1: ['a', 'b'] }, { 0: ['a'] });
     let gen = customPerm.generator();